kshannon-ucsd/dsc40a/pages/syllabus.md

 ## Acknowledgements 🙏

-Thanks to other instructors of this course who have made various contributions, including but not limited to Janine Tiefenbruck, Aobo Li, Yian Ma, Gal Mishne, and Justin Eldridge.
+Thanks to other instructors of this course who have made various contributions, including but not limited to Janine Tiefenbruck, Aobo Li, Yian Ma, Gal Mishne, Justin Eldridge, and Suraj Rampure.
 Thanks also to the many tutors and TAs who have supported this course since its inception!